realKarthikNair/phone-configs/GSI/A13_GSI.md

 1. Visit [the community](/GSI/rmx_2193_community.md) for any troubleshooting and discussions, not me.
 I am merely cumulating information in one place for your convenience.
 If I am spammed for support, I will just take this guide down and refuse to maintain it further.

+2. You can find community archives of some device related files [here](https://t.me/rmx3171important)

-2. No one owes you anything.
+3. No one owes you anything.
 If you are stuck, be patient and ask for help in the community.
 If they can't help, you are on your own.

-3. These guides assume you have
+4. These guides assume you have

 - A working brain, computer, internet connection, and a USB cable.
 - An SD card with at least 8 GB of space or a USB OTG drive.
 You could also get away with the internal storage, but it's a bit complicated based on what you're trying to do and if the storage is encrypted.
 Use common sense in case of internal storage.